Child Development Center

 Care is for children 6 weeks of age through 12 years old.

 Child & Youth Programs

-The Child and Youth Programs aboard MCAS Yuma offers a wide variety to children and youth.
+The Child and Youth Program aboard MCAS Yuma offers a wide variety of programs for children and youth.
 All programs serving food participate in the Child and Adult Care Food Program (CACFP) through the state of Arizona.
 The programs offered include the Child Development Center (Bldg 1085 - CDC Director - 269.2350.
 Children 6wks to 5yrs), Youth Center (Bldg 1050 - Youth Center Director - 269.5390.
 Before and after school childcare programs, children 5 to 12yrs).
-Open Recreation opportunities for youth 5 - 18yrs enrolled in school.
 Preteen & teen activities include programming from the Boys & Girls Clubs of America.
 Other programs include Family Child Care Home Based Child Care (Bldg 1071 - Family Child Care Director - (269.3233), and Resource Referral/Supplemental Programs & Services (Bldg 1071 - RRSPS Director - (269.3234/269.3251) dealing with registration and information about community child care options and after hour contracting for organizational events.

 MilitaryChildCare.com (MCC.com) is a Department of Defense website for military families seeking child care.
 It enables families to update and manage profiles online to search for and request child care.
 MCAS Yuma is one of the first installations, after the pilot program, to go live with MCC.com.
 All requesting child care must do so through this site.